What is a SEPA transfer? (Everything you need to know)

 Both your bank and the recipient bank have to be set up for instant transfers for it to be possible.

-The maximum amount you can transfer for an instant credit is €100,000.
+As things stand, the maximum amount you can transfer for an instant credit is €100,000.

 A higher amount will be processed as a normal SEPA Credit Transfer.

-Check with your bank to see if they can perform instant SEPA transfers, and ask the recipient to check with their bank, too.
+For now, check with your bank to see if they can perform instant SEPA transfers, and ask the recipient to check with their bank, too.

 SEPA Direct Debit